Maduro opponents march after Venezuela referendum sunk

 Government officials have been exulting at the referendum's failure, saying the opposition is to blame for delaying the process and then committing fraud by adding names of minors and dead people to their first signature drive.

+"Under no circumstances are we going to let them overthrow the government," Socialist Party second-in-command Diosdado Cabello said at a press conference later on Saturday.

-Maduro, a former bus driver and union leader narrowly elected three years ago after Chavez died from cancer, has seen his popularity tumble to just above 20 percent as the nation of 30 million people suffers a third year of brutal recession.
+Maduro, a former bus driver and union leader narrowly elected three years ago after Chavez died from cancer, has seen his popularity tumble to just above 20 percent.

-While foes blame failed socialist policies for the crisis, Maduro points to the steep slump in oil prices and alleges a U.S.-led "economic war" against his government.
+While foes blame failed socialist policies for the crisis, Maduro points to the steep slump in oil prices and accuses the United States of leading an "economic war" against his government.